-I am writing you on behalf of Atlantic Richfield Company to submit the approved Final Butte Reduction Works (BRW) Smelter Area Mine Waste Remediation and Contaminated Groundwater Hydraulic Control Site Quality Assurance Project Plan (QAPP) for Microbial Analysis and Biotreatability (BRW Biotreatability Study QAPP).
-The BRW Biotreatability Study QAPP was approved by Agencies on January 5, 2022.
+I am writing you on behalf of Atlantic Richfield Company to submit the Final Butte Reduction Works (BRW) Smelter Area Mine Waste Remediation and Contaminated Groundwater Hydraulic Control Site Quality Assurance Project Plan (QAPP) for Microbial Analysis and Biotreatability (BRW Biotreatability Study QAPP) for your review and approval.
+In short, the BRW Biotreatability Study QAPP provides the sampling and analytical procedures and protocols necessary to conduct a bench-scale biotreatability study, including microbial analysis, as part of the overall remedial design effort for the BRW Site.
+Fieldwork is anticipated to begin in January 2022, pending Agency approval.
+A proposed schedule is included in the BRW Biotreatability Study QAPP.